11 of the wackiest events in Gloucestershire

 Dursley Pancake Race

 If you're passionate about pancakes and count down the days to Shrove Tuesday every year, then the annual pancake race in Dursley may be just the event you're looking for!
+Runners test their pancake tossing talent as they race down Parsonage Street, attempting to complete six flips in total as they speed towards the finish line.

-Runners test their pancake tossing talent as they race down Parsonage Street.
-During the event, each contender is challenged to complete six flips in total, all while simultaneously speeding towards the finish line.
 The winner can bask in the glory of their frying pan flinging skills and the best fancy dress is also rewarded with its very own trophy, after being judged carefully by the town's mayor.
 But really, everyone's a winner when you get to sample a super stack of pancakes after the race.

 Cheese rolling in Brockworth